 How can you tell?

-Independent web crawlers can tell you how many links are directing to this page on third-party websites (Majestic or Open Site Explorer).
+Independent web crawlers can tell you how many links are directed to this page on third-party websites (Majestic or Open Site Explorer).

 What difference does this make?